Bohaag mathu eti ritu nohoi

 Bohaag Bihu, the Assamese New Year is the most important festival of Assam.
 It would be unfair to call it merely a festival because Bihu, in reality, is the thread which binds the people here irrespective of any community, religion or language.
-Dr. Bhupen Hazarika was a poet of the people and his songs reflect the Assamese life in its core.
+Dr. Bhupen Hazarika was a poet of the people and his songs reflect Assamese life at its core.
 In this song he clearly expresses the emotions that we as Assamese hold in our heart for Bihu.
 Bohaag is not a season or a month for us, it is our lifeline, the inspiration for our social life.

 Bohaag is the melodious singing of the Cuckoo ushering in a season of greenery.
 Bohaag is the raw smell of the tilled land as we get ready for another season of cultivation.
 Bohaag is the mesmerising sound of the pepa and Dhol which echoes in every nook and corner.
 Bohaag is the fragrance of the kopou and togor that adorns the hair of young Bihu dancers.
-Bohaag is the aroma that fills every kitchen preparing the tasty pithas.
-Bohaag is the sound of the loom getting busy weaving gamucha (bihuan) .
+Bohaag is the aroma that fills every kitchen preparing tasty pithas.
+Bohaag is the sound of the loom getting busy weaving gamusa (bihuan) .

 Shop Assamese traditional gamusa here: https://clnk.in/pqjK

 Another very important activity is preparation of the pithas or rice cakes and jolpaan.
 Nowadays everything is readily available in the market but many prepare these at home.
-Women in the villages use to get together and prepare the chira, hurum, akhoi, hando jolpaan first by grinding in the dheki and then roasting in the fire.
+Women in the villages used to get together and prepare the chira, hurum, akhoi, hando jolpaan first by grinding in the dheki and then roasting in the fire.
 Variety of pithas are prepared a few days ahead which includes til pitha, ghila pitha, anguli pitha, tekeli pitha etc. Every kitchen turns into a mini factory before and during the Bihu.